iredmail/mlmmjadmin/README.md

           `backend_api = 'bk_iredmail_ldap'` and
           `backend_cli = 'bk_iredmail_ldap` in `settings.py`.
-    * Please add extra __REQUIRED__ parameters in `settings.py`, so that mlmmj-admin can connect and update LDAP server.
+    * Please add extra __REQUIRED__ parameters in `settings.py`, so that mlmmjadmin can connect and update LDAP server.
 Parameters are explanned in file `backends/bk_iredmail_<backend>.py`.

 ```